sgenow/hello-world/README.md

 Now I'm learning to push remote changes
 Here is a link to UNO's cybersecurity workshop: https://nebraskagencyber.com

-I am a cotton-headed minny muggins
+I am also known as Sid, Lord of the Flame